European shares fall ahead of March inflation data

 Britain now has Western Europe's highest rate of consumer price inflation, despite falling to 10.1% in March from February's 10.4%.

+European equities suffered last month as the turmoil in the banking sector and uncertainty over interest rate hikes by the ECB kept the investor sentiment fragile, but the broader index has recovered in April with gains of over 2% so far.

+ASML Holding NV ASML.AS fell 2.9% as demand slowdown overshadows Q1 beat of the key supplier to computer chip makers.

-Heineken NV HEIN.AS rose 3.2% after it reported a steeper-than-expected decline in first-quarter beer sales but maintained its forecast for profit growth in 2023.
+Heineken NV HEIN.AS rose 3.0% as it maintained its forecast for 2023 profit growth with the risk of slower economic expansion in the Asia-Pacific region offset by greater resilience among beer drinkers in Europe.

-Worldline SA WLN.PA climbed 5.7% after began exclusive talks with French bank Credit Agricole SA CAGR.PA to form a merchant services joint venture.
+Worldline SA WLN.PA climbed 5.6% after it began exclusive talks with French bank Credit Agricole SA CAGR.PA to form a merchant services joint venture.

 (Reporting by Shubham Batra in Bengaluru; Editing by Varun H K)